-Through education, enforcement and outreach, DHTS will continue to work toward reducing pedestrian injuries and fatalities in FFY 2011, thereby reducing the upswing experienced last year.
+Through education, enforcement and outreach, DHTS will continue to work toward reducing pedestrian injuries and fatalities in FFY 2012.
 DHTS will also continue to educate both motorists and pedestrians about the state's pedestrian safety law, which was amended on April 1, 2010, to require motorists to stop, rather than yield, for pedestrians in marked crosswalks.
-Additionally, the amended law clarifies the duties of pedestrians and calls upon them to take due care when crossing and to yield to motorists when they are not in the crosswalk or at intersections.